Double well potentials and quantum gates: Double well potential

 We can form linear superpositions of the energy eigenstates

-which correspond to wave functions in which the particle is located predominantly in the left, or right, well respectively, as illustrated in Fig.~\ref{Figure1}.
-These are not eigenstates of the system, so the wave function of a particle initially prepared in the left well (at $t=0$) evolves according to
+which correspond to wave functions in which the particle is located predominantly in the left or right well respectively, as illustrated in Fig.~\ref{Figure1}.
+These are not eigenstates of the system, and thus the wave function of a particle initially prepared in the left well at $t=0$ evolves according to

-where $\Omega = (\tilde E - E)/\hbar$ is the tunneling rate between the wells.
-When $\Omega t = 2 \pi n$, for $n$ integer, the wave function is proportional to $ \langle x | L\rangle $, and when $\Omega t = (2n-1) \pi$ the wave function is proportional to $ \langle x | R\rangle $ corresponding to the particle having tunneled across into the other well.
-For negligible tunneling between the wells (very high barrier) it is possible to describe the particle as being either in the left or right well---this is obviously true when the wells are very far apart so that the particle is localised in one of the wells.
-This is the situation at the start of the experiments we shall describe.
+where $\Delta E /\hbar = (\tilde E - E)/\hbar$ is the tunneling rate between the wells.
+If $\Delta E t /\hbar = 2 \pi n$ for integer $n$, the wave function is proportional to $ \langle x | L\rangle $, and if $\Delta E t /\hbar = (2n-1) \pi$, the wave function is proportional to $ \langle x | R\rangle $, corresponding to the particle having tunneled into the other well.
+For negligible tunneling between the wells (very high barrier) it is possible to describe the particle as being either in the left or right well.
+This is clearly the case when the wells are very far apart so that the particle is localized in one of the wells, and is the situation at the start of the experiments we shall describe.